DUB - BUD

 The average price of all round-trip flights from Dublin to Budapest clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Budapest on a Sunday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Dublin to Budapest.
-For your return ticket, we recommend flying on a Friday and avoiding Mondays for the best deals.
+On the other hand, Monday is the most expensive day to fly from Dublin to Budapest.
+For your return ticket, we recommend flying on a Friday and avoiding Thursdays for the best deals.

 What is the cheapest month to fly from Dublin to Budapest?